Eric Weber

-Eric Weber (born 24 June 1963) is a Swiss populist publisher, journalist and far-right politician.
-He currently serves his third term as a member of the Grand Council of Basel-Stadt for his independent VA, which is basically his own political movement without any other members.
+Eric Michael Weber (born 24 June 1963) is a Swiss populist publisher, journalist, and far-right politician.
+He currently serves his third term as a member of the Grand Council of Basel-Stadt for his independent VA, which is his own political movement without any other members.

 Early life and education

 Weber was born in Basel, Switzerland on 24 June 1963 to Rudolf Weber and a German-born mother, who hailed originally from Chemnitz in Saxony, Germany.
 He was primarily raised in Reigoldswil in Basel-Landschaft.
 His father, a travel agent, served one term as a member of the Grand Council of Basel-Stadt since 1968 and became the successor of James Schwarzenbach as president of the Swiss Democrats.
 Weber completed a commercial apprenticeship as a travel agent.

 Career

 Weber started his career after completing his apprenticeship at Oltner Tagblatt, a daily newspaper in Olten, Switzerland, as a volunteer in the editor's office.
 He was a full-time politician between 1984 and 1992.
 As a result of manipulations in the run-up to the 1988 Grand Council elections, Weber was convicted by the Basel Criminal Court in August 1991 and by the Court of Appeal in November 1992.
-Weber then moved the judgement forward to the Federal Supreme Court.
-In April 1994, he lost his appeal and he was ultimately convicted and declared incapacitated for a period of five years.
+Weber then moved the judgment forward to the Federal Supreme Court.
+In April 1994, he lost his appeal and he was ultimately convicted and declared incapacitated for five years.

-Subsequently, he moved to his mothers homeland, and settled in Hof, Germany were he began to work as an independent journalist.
-He declared to have worked for several German newspapers such as Freie Presse in Chemnitz, Sächsische Zeitung in Dresden and Bild.
+Subsequently, he moved to his mothers homeland, and settled in Hof, Germany where he began to work as an independent journalist.
+He declared to have worked for several German newspapers, such as Freie Presse in Chemnitz, Sächsische Zeitung in Dresden and Bild.
 According to an article/research by Süddeutsche Zeitung he didn't actually work for Bild, and instead worked on more right-minded newspapers such as Nation Europa and Zur Zeit.

 Weber stated on multiple occasions, that today he primarily lives off his income as Grand Councilor, which in 2023 is 6,000 Swiss Francs (base salary) plus attendance money of 200 Swiss Francs per attended session and same amount for additional commissional sessions.
-In a recent interview with regioTVplus, he stated that he wanted to stay in the Grand Council another thirty years, since it's 'easy money'.
+In a 2022 interview with regioTVplus, he stated that he wanted to stay in the Grand Council another thirty years, since it is 'easy money'.